Westfield High School (Virginia): Clubs and organizations

-Honor societies at Westfield include: National Honor Society, National Art Honor Society, National English Honor Society, Spanish National Honor Society, French National Honor Society, German National Honor Society, Japanese Honor Society, National Latin Honor Society, History Honor Society, Mathematics Honor Society, Science Honor Society, Marketing Honor Society, Tri-M, International Thespian Society, and Quill and Scroll.
+Honor societies at Westfield include National Honor Society, National Art Honor Society, National English Honor Society, Spanish National Honor Society, French National Honor Society, German National Honor Society, Japanese Honor Society, National Latin Honor Society, History Honor Society, Mathematics Honor Society, Science Honor Society, Marketing Honor Society, Tri-M, International Thespian Society, and Quill and Scroll.

-Both Future Business Leaders of America (FBLA-PBL) and DECA have their own chapters for business and marketing students.
+Future Business Leaders of America (FBLA-PBL) and DECA have their own chapters for business and marketing students.
 The DECA chapter, along with chapters at other FCPS high schools, began a pilot G.O.A.L.
 (Gaining Occupational Awareness and Learning) Zone internship program in 2003 between FCPS schools and D.C.
 United.

-Westfield High School also has a TSA (Technology Student Association) Chapter that began in 2012.
+Westfield High School has a TSA (Technology Student Association) chapter that began in 2012.

-There are several academic teams competing in regional tournaments as part of the Virginia High School League (VHSL).
-Westfield's It's Academic team annually competes in tournaments hosted by the VHSL and NBC 4 as well as tournaments hosted by other area schools.
-The team won its first television match on NBC 4 in the show's 44th season after only its third appearance.
+Several academic teams compete in regional tournaments as part of the Virginia High School League (VHSL).
+Westfield's It's Academic team annually competes in tournaments hosted by the VHSL and NBC 4, as well as tournaments hosted by other area schools.
+The team won its first television match on NBC 4 in the show's 44th season, after only its third appearance.
 The Science Club holds after-school experiments that all students can participate in, and the Science Olympiad team annually competes in the Division C state tournament and has won several medals.
 The Fellowship of Christian Athletes annually sponsors See You at the Pole for students and faculty.

 The Westfield debate and forensics teams have received numerous awards and distinctions.
 The debate team has been ranked in the top five teams since 2004, and Forensics placed fourth overall in the 2004 VHSL state tournament.
 The Forensics team also won second place in the Foreign Extemporaneous Speaking individual event at the 2007 state tournament.

 In 2007, Westfield and its business partner Northrop Grumman teamed with NASA to participate in the school's first FIRST Robotics Competition at Virginia Commonwealth University for a regional event.

 In 2019, the Westfield High School Politics Club held its first meeting on October 10.
-The Westfield Politics Club is a catch-all club for students of all political backgrounds and interests open for discussion, discovery, and debate.
-In 2020, the Westfield Politics Club invited guest speakers Delegate Dan Helmer, Senator Dick Saslaw, and Congressman Gerry Connolly to speak about their experience in working in government and politics.
+In 2020, the Westfield Politics Club invited guest speakers Delegate Dan Helmer, Senator Dick Saslaw, and Congressman Gerry Connolly to speak about their experiences in working in government and politics.